 Live platform is quite sleek.
 Get the review here

-Has a minimum of $5,000 for your starting account balance. $30,000 for pattern day trading accounts...
+Has a minimum of $500 for your starting account balance. $25,000 for pattern day trading accounts...
 So it may not be a great starting point if you don't have that much money to invest.
-Their pricing is a bit higher ($9.99 per trade if you do 1-9 trades per month) or as low as $4.99 if you do more than 200 trades.
+Their pricing is $5 per trade.
 If you do the per-share rate you can get $.01 per share for up to 500 shares.
-This could be nice if you are trading 200 shares which should only cost you about $2.00.

 Scottrade is a good online broker for people looking to just get started.
 They have fairly good support team and branches around the country.
 The fees are $7 bucks per trade.
 The option rates are not the best ($7 minimum plus $1.25 per contract).
 However the minimum is only $500.
 So if you don't have a lot of cash to spare then this could be a great starting point.
 Get the review here